Jestine's Kitchen closing after 24 years in downtown Charleston

 Jestine's Kitchen, a staple of Southern comfort food for the past 24 years, is turning off the burners one last time.

-Owner Dana Berlin Strange announced on Facebook Thursday she is closing the restaurant, the latest Charleston dining establishment to fall victim to the coronavirus outbreak.
-Today is the last day.
+Owner Dana Berlin Strange announced on Facebook Thursday she is closing the 1,600-square-foot restaurant, the latest Charleston dining establishment to fall victim to the coronavirus outbreak.
+Thursday was the last day.

-"With tears, smiles and a heavy heart I must announce the closing of Jestine's Kitchen," Strange said.
+"With tears, smiles and a heavy heart I must announce the closing of Jestine's Kitchen," Strange said in her post.

+The owner said by telephone she tried to make a go of it after reopening in May when restaurants could allow half of their patrons inside once again, but the numbers weren't coming together.

+"Having enough money for payroll" became a concern, Strange said.
+"The landlord tried to work with me, but we didn't have enough money to pay anybody anymore."

 She labored to keep up the standards set by Jestine, saying her family often came in to eat with a nod of approval.